 Best moment: "There are a lot of explosions for two people blending in," Kaytoo informs Jyn, before tossing a live grenade over his shoulder at a bunch of Stormtroopers.

 5. The Terminator

-Special Features: All kinds of whirling, flashing, moving parts notably a mouth that lights up when he speaks.
+The robot: All kinds of whirling, flashing, moving parts are what makes Robby stand out.
+This diminutive 'bot is a happy-go-lucky chappie whose most notable physical attribute is that his mouth that lights up when he speaks.

 Best moment: When he's showing off his comedy chops.
 Consider his view of oxygen: "I seldom use it myself, sir.
 It promotes rust."

 The robot: Artoo is a seminal astromech whose very existence spawned a whole slew of floor-crawling machines in cinema.
 From his distinct appearance to his unique verbal mode of communication, he's not like anyone else.
 Despite only being able to communicate in beeps and whistles, there's no denying his altruism and reckless bravery.